chonkie-ai/chonkie/benchmarks/README.md

 3. **Consistent Performance**: Fast across all chunking types
 4. **Scale Friendly**: Process more text in less time

+### Size Benefits
+1. **Faster Installation**: Less to download = faster to get started
+2. **Lower Memory Footprint**: Lighter package = less RAM usage
+3. **Cleaner Dependencies**: Only install what you actually need
+4. **CI/CD Friendly**: Faster builds and deployments

 Remember what Chonkie always says:
 > "I may be a hippo, but I don't have to be heavy... and I can still run fast!" 🦛✨

 ---

 *Note: All measurements were taken using Python 3.8+ on a clean virtual environment.
-Your actual mileage may vary slightly depending on your specific setup and dependencies.
-Speed benchmarks were performed on Paul Graham Essays Dataset using the GPT-2 tokenizer.*
+Your actual mileage may vary slightly depending on your specific setup and dependencies.*